pybuilder/pybuilder.github.io/documentation/tutorial.md

 1. Override the coverage plugin default setting and disable failure on missing code coverage threshold.
 2. Add a test that ensures that the code is properly tested.

-Being a diligent responsible developer that follows 21-st century best practices we will choose the **first option** and add an appropriate test.
+Being a diligent responsible developer that follows 21-st century best practices we will choose the **second option** and add an appropriate test.

 ## Writing Unit Tests